 Loading CDs

 Insert a CD.

 Ejecting CDs

 Press or and remove the CD.

 Selecting a track

-► Type A
+▶ Туре А

-Press " \land " to move up or " \lor " to move down using \iint{TRACK} until the
+Press " \land " to move up or " \lor " to move down using \square

 desired track number is displayed.

 ▶ Туре В

 Turn \bigcirc or press "^" to move up or "\" to move down using

 until the desired track number is displayed.

 Fast-forwarding and reversing tracks

 ▶ Туре А

-To fast-forward or reverse, press and hold " \wedge " or " \vee " on $\mathbf{x}{\text{TRACK}}$.
+To fast-forward or reverse, press and hold "^" or " \checkmark " on $\widehat{\mathbb{T}}$.

 ▶ Туре В

-To fast-forward or reverse, press $$ (\triangleleft) or $$ (\blacktriangleright).
+To fast-forward or reverse, press \square (\blacktriangleleft) or \square (\blacktriangleright).

 Selecting a track from a track list (type B)

-STEP 1 Press Image: Constraint of the select a track.
-STEP 2 Turn and press Image: Constraint of the previous display, press Image: Constraint of the previous display, press To return to the previous display, press Image: Constraint of the previous display, press Image: Constraint of the previous display, press
+STEP 1 Press O. The track list will be displayed.

+STEP 2 Turn and press Ito select a track.
+To return to the previous display, press Image: Comparison of the previous display.

 Scanning tracks

 STEP 1 Press SCAN or SCAN .
 The first ten seconds of each track will be played.
 STEP 2 Press SCAN or SCAN again when the desired track is reached.

 Random playback

-■ Current CD Press 1 (RAND) or (RDM).
+Press 1 (RAND) or (RDM).
 To cancel, press the button once more.

 Repeat play

 Press 2 (RPT) or (RPT).